esbmc/esbmc/README.md

 ### Architecture

 The figure below illustrates the current ESBMC architecture.
+The tool inputs a C/C++/CUDA, Java/Kotlin, Solidity, or CHERI-C program, then converts an abstract syntax tree (AST) into a state transition system called a GOTO program.
+Its symbolic execution engine unrolls the GOTO program and generates a sequence of static single assignments (SSAs).
+The SSAs are then converted to an SMT formula, which is satisfiable if and only if the program contains errors.

 ![image](https://github.com/esbmc/esbmc/assets/3694109/aca6913a-6adf-48ba-86c8-7c758bf8ff5b)